Dynamics Within Latent Chain-of-Thought: An Empirical Study of Causal Structure: Introduction

 \section{Introduction}

-Large language models (LLMs) have achieved strong performance on mathematical problem solving and logical question answering \citep{cobbe_training_2021,geva-etal-2021-aristotle}.
+Large language models (LLMs) have achieved strong performance on mathematical problem solving and logical question answering \citep{cobbe_training_2021, geva-etal-2021-aristotle}.
 A widely adopted technique is Chain-of-Thought (CoT) prompting, which improves accuracy by eliciting intermediate reasoning steps in natural language \citep{wei_chain--thought_2022}.
 Despite its empirical effectiveness, explicit CoT incurs substantial decoding cost, often produces verbose outputs, and may contain post-hoc rationalizations that do not faithfully reflect the computations driving model predictions \citep{pruthi_learning_2020, turpin_language_2023}.
 These limitations motivate a shift from reasoning in tokens to reasoning in representations.

-Recent work explores latent or continuous CoT, where multi-step inference is carried out in continuous hidden representations rather than long textual explanations \citep{hao_training_2024, shen_codi_2025, zhang_soft_2025, xu_softcot_2025, gozeten_continuous_2025}.
-This paradigm promises a higher-bandwidth internal workspace and reduced decoding overhead, but it faces twofundamental interpretability challenges: 1) intermediate computations are no longer exposed as discrete, human-editable steps; 2) reasoning-relevant information is often distributed across latent dimensions and iterative steps.
-Consequently, traditional analytical methods—such as step editing or ablation—cannot be directly applied to implicit CoT, leaving the causal and mechanistic analysis of implicit CoT remaining underexplored.
+Recent work explores latent/continuous CoT, where multi-step inference is carried out in continuous hidden representations rather than long textual explanations \citep{hao_training_2024, shen_codi_2025, zhang_soft_2025, xu_softcot_2025, wei_sim-cot_2025, gozeten_continuous_2025}.
+This paradigm promises a higher-bandwidth internal workspace and reduced decoding overhead, but it faces a fundamental interpretability challenge: 1) intermediate computations are no longer exposed as discrete, human-editable steps; 2) reasoning-relevant information is often distributed across latent dimensions and iterative steps.
+Hence, traditional analytical methods—such as step editing or ablation—cannot be directly applied to implicit CoT, leaving the causal and mechanistic analysis of implicit CoT underexplored.